Samsung/tizen-docs/docs/application/native/guides/ui/efl/component-genlist-m.md

       }
       ```

-   3. Define the `content_get` function.The `content_get` function is called repeatedly for all swallow parts in the item.
+   c.
+Define the `content_get` function.

+   The `content_get` function is called repeatedly for all swallow parts in the item.
 It must return a valid object handle to be set, or `NULL` when no content is desired.
 The object is deleted by the genlist on its deletion or when the item is unrealized.

-      ```
+      ```csharp
       static Evas_Object*
       _item_content_get(void *data, Evas_Object *obj, const char *part) {